 If your DNS provider is listed below, you can click on the links to find more detailed instructions on how to add SPF TEXT records:

-All of these records are publicly available so we can check to make sure everything is set properly.
+Additionally, all of these records are publicly available so we can check to make sure everything is set properly.
 Be sure to ask!
 If a setting is wrong it can have a negative impact on people's ability to receive email you are sending.